Thoughts of self-harm or suicide should be taken seriously. Asking for help is brave.

 If you prefer text message rather than a phone call, text HOME to 741741 to reach a counselor from Crisis Text Line.
 They're available to talk over the phone 24 hours a day, 7 days a week.
 You can also visit their website by following this link.

-Lastly, if you would rather speak with someone through chat, you can do so on the National Suicide Prevention Lifeline.
+Lastly, if you would rather speak with someone through instant message, you can do so on the National Suicide Prevention Lifeline.

 If you are outside of the US: Please follow this link for a list of international suicide prevention hotlines.